DtxdF/AppJail/README.md

 Arguments can use other arguments as a value, but the `}` character must be escaped using `\`

-There is a Makejail for Python that we use to explain the above process: [AppJail-makejails/python](https://github.com/AppJail-makejails/python).

 ```
 %{PYTHON_EXECUTABLE:python%{PYTHON_MAJOR\}.%{PYTHON_MINOR\}}
 %{PYTHON_MAJOR:3}